International Admissions Guide

 Email

-Almost all communications from the Admissions Office are sent by email.
+Communications from the Admissions Office will be sent by email.
 When applying, use an email account that you check regularly and add us to your safe-sender list.

 Admission Requirements

-Admission requirements by country for applicants that have attended only secondary school can be found on the International Required Documents page.
-Admission requirements for applicants who have attended accredited post-secondary can be found in our Transfer Admissions Guide.
+Admission requirements by country for applicants who have attended only secondary school can be found on the International Required Documents page.
+Admission requirements for applicants who have attended accredited post-secondary institutions can be found in our Transfer Admissions Guide.

 English Language Proficiency Requirement